Moral Maze: Panellists

-Notable former panellists include Rabbi Hugo Gryn (who died in 1996), Janet Daley, Edward Pearce, Geoffrey Robertson, Michael Mansfield, politician Michael Gove, Claire Fox, Michael Portillo, Ian Hargreaves, Kenan Malik, scientist Steven Rose, philosophers Simon Blackburn and Roger Scruton, and historian David Starkey, who often attracted controversy for his blunt manner.
+Notable former panellists include Rabbi Hugo Gryn (who died in 1996), Janet Daley, Edward Pearce, Geoffrey Robertson, Michael Mansfield, politician Michael Gove, Claire Fox, Michael Portillo, Ian Hargreaves, Kenan Malik, scientist Steven Rose, philosophers Simon Blackburn, Roger Scruton, and Galen Strawson; and, historian David Starkey, who often attracted controversy for his blunt manner.

 History

 The first programme on Monday 20 August 1990, was forty minutes long from 11 am, and followed by Poetry Please.
 It was made by the Factual Unit of Religious Programmes (later called Factual Programmes Religion) at BBC North in Manchester.
 It was hoped that the programme format would involve the panellists' views being revised during the course of a programme, but this rarely happened.

 In April 1991, it had moved to Tuesdays, and followed the 9 am news, until 9:45 am (a slot similar to the current In Our Time).
 In July 1991, it had moved to 8:05 pm until 8:50 pm on Fridays, replacing Any Questions? for the summer recess.
 There was then a repeat at 1 pm on the following Saturday, and a phone-in from 2 to 2:30 pm, replacing Any Answers?.
 There was also an end-of-year programme.
 In July 1992, it had moved to Thursday mornings following the 9 am news.
 It became a de rigueur listen for Westminster MPs.
 By 1997, it was fifty-five minutes long, lasting until 10 am.
 It moved to Wednesday evenings from 13 May 1998, in the 1998 schedule changes, with a repeat of the forty-five-minute programme on Saturday night at 10:15 pm.

 Michael Buerk has presented the programme since August 1990.
 David Aaronovitch has presented occasional episodes during Buerk's absence.
 More recently Edward Stourton and William Crawley have deputised.

 Originally produced at the BBC North West's New Broadcasting House on Oxford Road in Manchester, the programme production base is Salford Quays.
 The programme is broadcast live from BBC Broadcasting House in London.